Jean Rook: Personal life and death

 Rook married journalist Geoffrey Nash (1923–1988), whom she had met on the Sheffield Telegraph, on 3 July 1965.
 The couple had a son.

 According to a biographer, Rook "enjoyed living up to her tough, hard-bitten, and outrageous reputation, clanking with extravagant gold jewellery, and driving a Jaguar.
 She was highly professional, and addicted to work, but in her private life she was a warm-hearted Yorkshirewoman, devoted to her family."
-Several books were authored by Rook: Dressing for Success (1968), Rook's Eye View (1979), which compiled some of her work for the Daily Express; and The Cowardly Lioness, her autobiography (1989).
+Rook wrote several books: Dressing for Success (1968), Rook's Eye View (1979), which compiled some of her work for the Daily Express; and The Cowardly Lioness, her autobiography (1989).

 In 1989, Rook was diagnosed with breast cancer, and shared her experiences with her readers as the disease progressed.
 The following year, she was a guest on the BBC Radio 4 programme Desert Island Discs.

 She died aged 59, on 5 September 1991, in the Nuffield Hospital, Royal Tunbridge Wells, Kent.